 In his youth he studied the saxophone and performed in free jazz and avant rock bands under the mentorship of trumpeter Don Cherry.
 At the same time he was getting obsessed with multitrack tape machines, record players and effect boxes and he started experimenting with many different instruments and sound making devices.
 After college he briefly studied at the Academy of Fine Arts in Munich and worked for several years as an assistent for the contemporary composer Josef Anton Riedl.

-Besides his favorite setting which is the direct duo-confrontation with the likes of Andrea Belfi (IT), Alexei Borisov (RUS), Mwata Bowden (USA), Sebastian Buczek (PL), Phil Durrant (GB), Gunnar Geisse (D), GX Jupitter-Larsen/The Haters (USA), Sven-Åke Johansson (D/S), R Keenan Lawler (USA), Amine Mesnaoui (Maroc), Andrea Neumann (D), Andrea Parkins (USA), Mat Pogo (IT), Dawid Szczesny (PL), Martin Tetreault (CAN), Sabine Vogel (D) or David Watson (USA) … he is also member and founder of many different ensembles like Perlonex, Snake Figures Arkestra, BETT4, Phosphor, Tree People, Decollage, Berlin Sound Connective, The Ten Minutes Band, Nighthawk Kitchen, The International Turntable Orchestra, Splitter Orchester, N.I.E., ….
+Besides his favorite musical setting which is the direct duo-confrontation with the likes of Andrea Belfi (IT), Alexei Borisov (RUS), Mwata Bowden (USA), Sebastian Buczek (PL), Phil Durrant (GB), Douglas Ewart (USA), Gunnar Geisse (D), GX Jupitter-Larsen/The Haters (USA), Sven-Åke Johansson (D/S), R Keenan Lawler (USA), Amine Mesnaoui (Maroc), Andrea Neumann (D), Andrea Parkins (USA), Mat Pogo (IT), Dawid Szczesny (PL), Martin Tetreault (CAN), Sabine Vogel (D) or David Watson (USA) … he is also member and founder of many different ensembles like Perlonex, Snake Figures Arkestra, BETT4, Phosphor, Tree People, Decollage, Berlin Sound Connective, The Ten Minutes Band, Nighthawk Kitchen, The International Turntable Orchestra, Splitter Orchester (until 2020),Silt, Sestetto Internazionale, N.I.E., ….

-He took a one year sabbatical with no touring from late 2012 to late 2013 during which he revived & intensified his work as a composer.
+He took a year sabbatical with no touring from late 2012 to late 2014 during which he revived & intensified his work as a composer (as well as bringing back his saxophone work).
 His interest was to develop his own notation language which combines unique graphic elements, verbal instructions and modified traditional notation systems.
 He mainly writes for musicians and instrumentalists he has been working with in the past in experimental settings but he also has started taking commissions from contemporary ensembles & interpreters.
-He also started a whole array of new groups with musicians from different scenes like Overdue (with Pedro Andres), Hawking (with Ernst Bier), Yemen Breakfast (with Eliad Wagner), Ruf der Inakustik (with Uli Kempendorff) and Ilog (with Oliver Steidle) often involving players from a younger generation of the Berlin scenes.
+He also started a whole array of new groups with musicians from different scenes like Overdue (with Pedro Andres), Hawking Extended (with Ernst Bier & Gunnar Geisse), Yemen Breakfast (with Eliad Wagner), Ruf der Inakustik (with Uli Kempendorff) and Ilog (with Oliver Steidle) often involving players from a younger generation of the Berlin scenes.

-He frequently collaborates with musicians like Emilio Gordoa, Nicola Hein, Achim Kaufmann or Christian Lillinger and has founded the large 12-piece workshop ensemble Circuit Training (w/ Tom Arthurs, Florian Bergmann, Miako Klein, Elena Kakaliagou, Matthias Müller, Tomomi Adachi, Eliad Wagner, Achim Kaufmann, Nick Dunston, Adam Goodwin, Klaus Kürvers, Emilio Gordoa, Alexandre Babel &i Sofia Borges ) which specializes on the realization of conceptual, graphic and verbally instructed scores.
+He frequently collaborates with musicians like Yorgos Dimitriades, Emilio Gordoa, Nicola Hein, Achim Kaufmann, Christian Lillinger or Rieko Okuda and has founded the large 12-piece workshop ensemble Circuit Training (w/ Miako Klein, Tom Arthurs, Florian Bergmann, Nikolaus Neuser, Elena Kakaliagou, Matthias Müller, Tomomi Adachi, Eliad Wagner, Achim Kaufmann, Nick Dunston, Adam Goodwin, Klaus Kürvers, Emilio Gordoa, Alexandre Babel, Sofia Borges & Robyn Schulkowsky) which specializes on the realization of conceptual, graphic and verbally instructed scores.

 1994 Music stipend City of Munich